top of page

 Symptoms

-Sarcomere Massage is highly effective in addressing even the toughest cases of plantar fasciitis.
-By targeting the plantar fascia and surrounding muscles, this technique offers a multifaceted approach to healing:
+Sarcomere Massage is highly effective in supporting comfort for those dealing with plantar fasciitis.
+By targeting the plantar fascia and surrounding muscles, this technique offers a holistic approach to improving well-being:

-Releasing Fascia Tension: Sarcomere Massage works to release tightness in the plantar fascia and surrounding connective tissues, reducing the strain that contributes to inflammation and pain.
+• Releasing Tension: Sarcomere Massage helps release tightness in the plantar fascia and surrounding connective tissues, which may contribute to discomfort and limited movement.

-Improving Blood Flow: This technique enhances circulation to the affected area, promoting tissue repair and reducing inflammation.
+• Improving Blood Flow: This technique enhances circulation to the affected area, which can support tissue health and relaxation.

-Sarcomere Massage focuses on releasing tension in tight calf muscles and the Achilles tendon, which are common contributors to plantar fasciitis.
+• Addressing Contributing Factors: Sarcomere Massage focuses on relieving tension in tight calf muscles and the Achilles tendon, which may help reduce strain on the plantar fascia.

-Restoring Mobility and Function: Over time, Sarcomere Massage helps restore flexibility, range of motion, and overall function, enabling clients to walk and move comfortably.
+• Restoring Mobility and Function: Over time, Sarcomere Massage helps restore flexibility and range of motion, promoting overall comfort and ease of movement.

 Fascinating Facts About Plantar Fasciitis